-Discussions are held between the class teacher/SENDCo and parents and decisions made about additional support are based upon the 'assess, plan, do, review' cycle of the graduated response for SEND support.
-A child is identified as having Special Educational Needs or Disabilities (SEND) if they have needs which are: • Significantly greater difficulty in learning than the majority
+Discussions are held between the class teacher/SENDCo and parents and Decisions made about additional support are based upon the 'assess, plan, do, review' cycle of the graduated response for SEND support.
+A child is identified as having Special Educational Needs or Disabilities (SEND) if they have needs which are: • Significantly greater difficulty in learning than the majority of others of the same age, or • A disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
+(SEND Code of Practice 2014) They will be placed on the SEN register and additional support will be recorded in a SEN support plan.
 How will the school know how well my child is doing?
-All children who are identified with SEND have a SEN support plan and will be placed on the SEN register.
+All children who are identified with SEND have a SEN support plan.
 These plans detail the current outcomes they are working towards, class-based provision and any interventions they are receiving to achieve these.
 The plans are shared with parents each term and outcomes are reviewed to share progress.
 SEN support plans also record attainment in wider areas of the curriculum and personal development twice yearly.
 Progress towards targets is also monitored termly by the SENDCo who reviews intervention outcomes and SEN support plans and provision.
-Other assessment tools we use to track progress are: Phonics assessments Speech and language link assessments Half termly Power maths assessments of others of the same age, or • A disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.
-(SEND Code of Practice 2014) No more marking Book monitoring Maths small steps assessments Accelerated reader tests and will be placed on the SEN register.
-These plans detail the current outcomes they are working towards, class-based provision and any interventions they are receiving to achieve these.
-The plans are shared with parents each term and outcomes are reviewed to share progress.
-SEN support plans also record attainment in wider areas of the curriculum and personal development twice yearly.
-Progress towards targets is also monitored termly by the SENDCo who reviews intervention outcomes and SEN support plans and provision.
-Other assessment tools we use to track progress are: Phonics assessments Speech and language link assessments Half termly Power maths assessments NFER reading assessments No more marking Book monitoring Maths small steps assessments and reviewing pupil's
+Other assessment tools we use to track progress are: Phonics assessments Speech and language link assessments Half termly Power maths assessments NFER reading assessments No more marking Book monitoring Maths small steps assessments Arrangements for assessing and reviewing pupil's progress towards outcomes